 Variability in the Walker Circulation over the Last Millennium

 The Walker circulation is one of the dominant features of the atmospheric general circulation, setting the strength of the equatorial trade winds and playing a strong role in the El Nino/Southern Oscillation cycle.
 However, there is still much debate about the sign and magnitude of 20th century trends in the Walker circulation relative to pre-industrial variability, as well as the mechanisms driving those trends.
-On this NSF-funded project, I am collaborating with my colleagues Bronwen Konecky at Washington University in St. Louis and Sloan Coats at the Woods Hole Oceanographic Institution; we will be combining isotope-enabled climate model simulations of the past millennium with global syntheses of isotope-based paleoclimate proxies to shed additional light on this issue.
+On this NSF-funded project, I am collaborating with my colleagues Bronwen Konecky at Washington University in St. Louis and Sloan Coats at the Woods Hole Oceanographic Institution; we will be combining isotope-enabled climate model simulations of the past millennium with global syntheses of isotope-based paleoclimate proxies to create new estimates of Walker Circulation strength.